RT-Thread/rt-thread/bsp/stm32/stm32f401-st-nucleo/applications/arduino_pinout/README.md

 > Notice:
 >
-> 1. Don't use a same hardware timer to drive PWM (analogRead) and servos at same time, because hardware timer can only generate a same frequency for 4 PWM channels.
+> 1. Don't use a same hardware timer to drive PWM (analogRead) and servos at same time, because hardware timers can only generate a same frequency for 4 PWM channels.
 Otherwise, it could cause a failure when drive servos.

 > References
 >